Waihi tennis junior clinic a success

 AdvertisementAdvertise with NZME.

-Sue said, "after things became stagnant with Ccovid, new members are still welcome and we will be starting to play regular interclub soon."
+Sue said, "after things became stagnant with Covid, new members are still welcome and we will be starting to play regular interclub soon."

-Sven can be reached for coaching via his website coretennisconsultancy.co.nz and the club at https://clubspark.kiwi/WaihiBeachTennisClub/Coaching/Junior
+Sven can be reached for coaching via his website ctcnz.com and the club at https://clubspark.kiwi/WaihiBeachTennisClub/Coaching/Junior